gracelang/language/spec.md

 Grace implementations should be garbage collected.
 Points where GC may occur are at any backwards branch and at any method request.
+Grace does not support finalization.

-(Why is this here at all?
-What about execution of object constrictors, which will presumably trigger allocation?)
+<_apb: Why is this here at all?
+What about execution of object constrictors, which

-Grace will not support finalization.
+will presumably trigger allocation?
+Seems like that would be a good time to GC…_>

 ## Concurrency